csswizardry/csswizardry.github.com/_posts/2025-07-27-the-fastest-site-in-the-tour-de-france.md

 (15<sup>th</sup>) are all brands dripping with prestige and heritage (and the price tags to match), but in terms of web performance, they’re clustered towards the bottom of the group.
-This might suggest that legacy and luxury don’t always translate into digital excellence—or perhaps that their customer base tolerates slower experiences in exchange for reputation and perception.
+This might suggest that legacy and luxury don’t always translate into digital excellence — or perhaps that their customer base tolerates slower experiences in exchange for reputation and perception.

 **The underdog story is online-first.**